krishnak3101/fleo-intern/README.md

 # Fleo-Intern

 It is the project that where you need to fetch and display the data in browser in effective manner using UI Tech stack like Reactjs and Java Script, Bootstrap,Html,CSS.
-Our output is like if you select some particular filter it shoulb be render in the web page along with updates the ur and page without loading.
+Our output is like if you select some particular filter it shoulb be render in the web page along with updates the url and page without loading.

 ## Project and environment setup